dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 - Clearly defined corrective action for any deviations

 ###	"Manifestation" indicators ("symptoms")
-Manifestation” indicators primarily serve for detecting “symptoms” and establishing the presence, extent and scope of any logistics performance problem.
+"Manifestation” indicators primarily serve for detecting “symptoms” and establishing the presence, extent and scope of any logistics performance problem.
 - Purpose: monitoring
 - Question to be answered: what is the quality of services?
 - Clearly defined target range of the indicator
-- Question: is there a problem and if so what is the extent and scope?
+- Question: is there a problem and if so, what is the extent and scope?
 - If the problem is confirmed: analyse root cause(s) Only two “manifestation” indicators are sufficient for covering logistics services at end-user level:
 - Stock shortages and stockouts measured as stock coverage time
-- Inappropriate utilization / stock losses
+- Inappropriate utilisation / stock losses
 - Health programme specific indicators
 The stock availability is commonly aggregated across the stock item list at a healthcare facility or across several healthcare facilities and measured as stock availability or "On Shelf Availability" (OSA).
 In fact, the multitude of metrics which are in use are simply variation or combination of the key performance indicators above and therefore redundant.
 As long as a different measurement does not result in identifying an additional root cause or a different corrective action, it is superfluous.